cudmore/cudmore.github.io/_posts/2017-11-22-raspian-stretch.md

         TX errors 0  dropped 0 overruns 0  carrier 0  collisions 0
 ```

-At Hopkins, log into the [https://jhars.nts.jhu.edu](https://jhars.nts.jhu.edu) website from any computer and use the “Register For a Fixed IP Address by Subnet”.
+### Special instructions for The Johns Hopkins network

+At Hopkins, using a computer already on the Hopkins network, point a browser to [https://jhars.nts.jhu.edu](https://jhars.nts.jhu.edu) and click 'Logon to JARS', enter your Hopkins login/password, and then “Register For a Fixed IP Address by Subnet”.
+Be careful as different ethernet wall jacks have different subnets.
+The subnet is the 3rd number in an IP address.
+For example 10.16.80.31 has subnet 80.
+If you do not know the subnet of where you are plugging into, plugin a spare laptop and figure out the subnet.

 ## Apple-File-Protocol (AFP)

 This will make the Pi an apple-file-protocol file-server that can be accessed in MacOS.

 ```
-sudo apt-get install netatalk
+sudo apt-get install netatalk --yes
 ```

 Once netatalk is installed, the Raspberry will show up in the Mac Finder 'Shared' section.
 The Pi can be manually mounted from MacOS by going to `Go - Connect To Server...` and entering `afp://[piIP]` where [piIP] is the IP address of your Pi.